-The Inman Aligner is one of the two most common options in the UK for adults to choose when it comes to straightening your teeth without fixed braces, but is it right for you?
+The Inman Aligner is one of the most common options in the UK for adults wanting to straighten their teeth without fixed braces, but is it right for you?
 The Inman appliance is a type of clear aligner used to straighten the front few teeth with as little fuss as possible.

 If you worry about how your teeth might look to others, or you have stopped smiling so you can hide any toothy gaps or crooked teeth, then you might be a good candidate for aligner braces.

 Aligners are an alternative to the more traditional fixed metal braces.
 They are removable devices that apply pressure to your teeth and guide them into a better alignment over time.

 In this article, we will review Inman Aligners in detail, covering the following information to help you decide about your orthodontic treatment: